Mustela nivalis Linnaeus, 1766

 Conservation Efforts in Minnesota

-The Minnesota County Biological Survey has targeted this species for many years, and has located only a single individual despite intense trapping activities.
+The Minnesota Biological Survey has targeted this species for many years, and has located only a single individual despite intense trapping activities.
 A sub-adult female was captured in a live trap in 2006 on a privately owned native prairie tract in Murray County.
 Prior to this capture, no specimens of this species had been collected in Minnesota since 1967.
 While it seems that least weasel populations have fluctuated historically in Minnesota (Swanson and Fryklund 1935), the low level of observations is troubling.
 More research is needed to determine the extent of least weasel distribution in Minnesota and the ecological requirements necessary to ensure this species' survival.

 Hazard, E. B. 1982.
 The mammals of Minnesota.
 University of Minnesota Press, Minneapolis, Minnesota.
 280 pp.